percona/pmm-doc/docs/details/dashboards/dashboard-home.md

 ## Command Center

 You can find critical information such as CPU utlization, memory utilization, anomalies, read and write latency, etc., about your environment on the **Command Center** panel.

-This information is represented graphically.
+The information is represented graphically on the **Command Center** panel.
 In this panel, the graphs for the last hour and the previous week are displayed adjacently, making it easy to identify the trends.

-The following information is displayed on the **Command Center**:
+The following information is displayed on the **Command Center** for the **Top 20** nodes:

 * CPU usage
 * Disk queue
 * Disk Write latency
 * Disk Read latency
 * Memory usage

+Command Center lists the

 ## Service Summary